spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-allow-zed-css-js-on-a-project.md

 ---
-title: "HowTo - Allow Zed CSS/JS on a project"
+title: "HowTo: Allow Zed CSS/JS on a project"
 description: Learn how you can allow Zed CSS/JS on a project level.
 last_updated: Jun 16, 2021
 template: howto-guide-template